ci-compass/cicf/week08-cloud-computing/README.md

 Note that the above is a short-cut for the longer command below.
 Since `ssh` and `scp` are part of the same suite of tools, they use the same configuration file, so we get to type less.
+It also helps that the home directory on the remote host is the default destination when you invoke `scp`.

 ```
 $ scp -o PasswordAuthentication=no -o PubkeyAuthentication=yes -i ~/.ssh/id_ed25519  -r data cicf@YOUR-FIRST-NAME.cicf.cloud:/home/cicf/
 ```

-We could save some typing since (1) we have some configuration in `~/.ssh/config`, and (2) the home directory is the default destination when you invoke `scp`.

 ### Install Docker on the cloud VM